-I received this book free from booksneeze.com in exchange for my honest review of the book.
-I was not paid for my review
+I received this book From Litfuse Publicity Group for my honest review of this book.

 With no prospects for marriage and her parents recently deceased, Susannah Underhill agrees to go west to the Dakota territory to marry her minister's homesteading brother, Jesse.
 But Susannah is painfully shy, doesn't see herself as worthy of love from either a husband or from God, and lives in constant fear that Jesse is going to ship her back to Detroit.